Gugur Bunga: Reception

 "Gugur Bunga" is seen as a mournful, patriotic song about the death of a soldier fighting his enemy.
 As such, it has become a well-known nationalistic song in Indonesia, being covered by numerous artists.
 It is also considered a compulsory song for students to learn, along with "Indonesia Raya, "Satu Nusa Satu Bangsa", and "Bagimu Negeri".

-"Gugur Bunga" is usually used at funerals and memorial services which involves military ceremonies, such as at the memorial service of former Indonesian president Abdurrahman Wahid, former President Suharto, former President B. J. Habibie, former First Lady Ainun Habibie, former First Lady Ani Yudhoyono, and veteran reporter Rosihan Anwar.
+"Gugur Bunga" has also become the government's funeral anthem: they are almost always, if not always, played during state funerals, such as during the state funerals of former Indonesian president Abdurrahman Wahid, former President Suharto, former President B. J. Habibie, former First Lady Siti Hartinah, former First Lady Ainun Habibie, former First Lady Ani Yudhoyono, and veteran reporter Rosihan Anwar.

 After the death of four students in the 1998 Trisakti shootings, the media used the lyrics gugur satu, tumbuh seribu as a slogan for the reformation movement and to indicate that the students had not died in vain.
 Today the line gugur satu, tumbuh seribu has entered common usage, with the meaning of "One falls, a thousand arise".